Azure/Medical-Claims-Processing-Hackathon/04-challenge04.md

 Your team must:

-1. Load new data using the data loading mechanism you created in a previous challenge.
-2. Ask a question through the prompt interface and see if it returns an answer about the new data you loaded.
+1. Ask a question through the prompt interface and see if it returns an answer about the new data you loaded.

 ### Hints